roberlg/holbertonschool-low_level_programming/README.md

 # HOLBERTON SCHOOL- low_level_programming

-  - In this repository you will find the projects related to low-level programming in C language in Holberton School.
+  - In this repository you will find the projects related to low-level programming in C language.

 ## Projects